The DUI Process in San Francisco California

 Discovery is the formal legal term used to describe the collection and disclosure of evidence in a case.
 During your arraignment or shortly thereafter the details and evidence the prosecution has on your case will be disclosed.
 This can include lab and police reports, witness statements and any other related material.

-Your experienced San Francisco DUI attorney can help you understand what is being disclosed in the discovery process and how to use the information.
+Your experienced San Francisco marijuana DUI attorney can help you understand what is being disclosed in the discovery process and how to use the information.

 If you were held in jail after your arrest, your bail will be set by the judge at your arraignment.
 Your San Francisco DUI attorney can advise you of any conditions of bail and help you through the bail process.

-If you have previously been convicted of another crime and are on probation at the time of your arrest, the DUI charge may be a violation of your probation and may result in jail time.
+If you have previously been convicted of another crime and are on probation at the time of your arrest, the alcohol or marijuana DUI charge may be a violation of your probation and may result in jail time.
 Consulting with your San Francisco DUI attorney about any possible probation violations will help you anticipate the next steps in the criminal proceedings and minimize the impact this case has on your life. (visit our DUI blog for more information)

 We recommend that you are represented by attorneys with the experience and knowledge of handling DUI cases at every point in the process.
 They can provide you with all the pertinent information so you can make the best decision possible.
 Let our San Francisco DUI attorneys guide you through this difficult time.